Skip to content

 • 13.4% (534 skills) contain critical issues including malware distribution and credential theft

-• 100% of confirmed malicious skills combined code payloads with prompt injection — attacking both the code execution layer and the natural language instruction layer simultaneously
+• 100% of confirmed malicious skills combined code payloads with prompt injection — attacking the code-execution and natural-language layers simultaneously

-Defense requires multiple independent layers.
-No single control is sufficient.
+Defense requires multiple independent layers — no single control suffices.

 graph TD